The Audit Process

 Preliminary audit findings and related recommendations are provided to agency management before the end of the audit via written discussion notes, which are confidential.
 Management is requested to respond to these discussion notes in writing.
 Then, the audit team and agency management hold an exit conference to discuss the findings and responses before the audit team finalizes the draft audit report.

 OLA provides agency management with a confidential written draft audit report that includes findings and related recommendations, based on the discussion notes.
 Generally, fiscal compliance audit reports are designed to address only problems and related recommendations to improve agency operations, whereas performance audit reports focus on conclusions to the stated objectives and any resulting recommendations.
-The agency’s management is requested to prepare a written response, in the manner prescribed by the Joint Audit Committee’s guidelines, which addresses the audit recommendations in the draft audit report.
+The agency’s management is requested to prepare a written response, in the manner prescribed by the Joint Audit and Evaluation Committee’s guidelines, which addresses the audit recommendations in the draft audit report.
 The response is appended to the final audit report.
 By law, OLA distributes its audit reports to the agency audited, certain officials as specified by law, and other individuals requesting copies.

 Yes.
 By law, audit reports are available to the public.
 Audit reports are available electronically on the OLA website and paper copies are available by contacting OLA or the Department of Legislative Services in Annapolis.

 Any clarification of the agency’s response that might be needed is addressed with correspondence between OLA and the agency.
-Also, certain General Assembly committees, such as the Joint Audit Committee and the budget committees, may wish to discuss the audit report at public hearings.
+Also, certain General Assembly committees, such as the Joint Audit and Evaluation Committee and the budget committees, may wish to discuss the audit report at public hearings.
 As permitted by law, OLA can also conduct a follow-up review to assess an agency’s progress in implementing the report recommendations.

 |Please contact us at:||Office of Legislative Audits|